Jess’s verbal onslaught took me completely by surprise.

 I shook my head.
 I’d had enough of her self-centered crap for one day.

 “Screw this, I will.”
-I grabbed the guitar case and left her as guest of honor at the pity party.
+I grabbed the guitar case and left her as the guest of honor at the pity party.

 As soon as I got home – my family’s living arrangements aren’t as lavish as Jess’s – I flipped the catches and opened the case.
 Nestling in the tatty lining was a black Fender Stratocaster.